betterscientificsoftware/bssw.io/Articles/Blog/2020-03-software-communities.md

 #### Publication date: March 20, 2020

-In the last years we have seen a growing consensus that improving the state of scientific software requires focussing on the people behind the software.
-This is particularly true for the [software engineers and scientists](https://bssw.io/blog_posts/us-research-software-engineer-us-rse-association) developing the software, the [maintainers and leaders](https://bssw.io/blog_posts/leading-a-scientific-software-project-it-s-all-personal) of projects, but also whole projects improving their [software develoment processes](https://bssw.io/blog_posts/productivity-and-sustainability-improvement-planning-psip).
+In the past several years we have seen a growing consensus that improving the state of scientific software requires focusing on the people behind the software.
+This is particularly true for the [software engineers and scientists](https://bssw.io/blog_posts/us-research-software-engineer-us-rse-association) developing the software, the [maintainers and leaders](https://bssw.io/blog_posts/leading-a-scientific-software-project-it-s-all-personal) of projects, but also whole projects improving their [software development processes](https://bssw.io/blog_posts/productivity-and-sustainability-improvement-planning-psip).
-However these people are not just individuals; when they work together on a software project they form a community.
-We have learned a lot about user/developer communities from open-source software projects(see [opensource.guide](https://opensource.guide/building-community/)), yet we know relatively little about the challenges that are specific to scientific software.
+However, these people are not just individuals; when they work together on a software project, they form a community.
+We have learned a lot about user/developer communities from open-source software projects (see [opensource.guide](https://opensource.guide/building-community/)), yet we know relatively little about the challenges that are specific to scientific software.

 ### Community engagement as a limit to project growth?

-I am a scientist who develops software, and regularly meets with other software projects in my field (Geophysics) to improve their software development processes.
-During my work I frequently notice that some software projects have valuable scientific ideas and follow best practices for software design, yet never attract a sufficient user base to establish themselves.
-Other projects only follow rudimentary policies, yet develop into large and thriving communities.
-What do these projects do differently, and is there a 'correct' way to develop a scientific software project?
+I am a scientist who develops software, and I regularly meet with others
+in my field (geophysics) to improve their software development processes.
+During my work I have frequently noticed that some software project members have valuable scientific ideas and follow best practices for software design, yet never attract a sufficient user base to establish themselves.
+%GAIL - not sure wheat you mean by "establish themselves" - I guess "as a thriving community" but that seems repetitious Other projects follow only rudimentary policies yet develop into large and thriving communities.
+What do these projects do differently, and is there a "correct" way to develop a scientific software project?
 Based on my own experience, I started my [Better Scientific Software fellowship](https://bssw.io/fellowship) under the hypothesis that successful scientific software projects tend to grow because they organize